 Ready to visit Stonehenge?

-The Salisbury to Stonehenge shuttle departs six times daily from directly opposite Salisbury Train Station. £15 return per person, reserved seat and luggage storage included.
+The Salisbury to Stonehenge Shuttle departs six times daily from directly opposite Salisbury Train Station. £15 return per person, reserved seat.
+Luggage storage available from £5 per bag.

 Book your shuttle seat →